lineality/Online_Voting_Using_One_Time_Pads/README.md

 - reporting (sometimes reified) items that do not exist, and
 - denying reports of items that do exist)

+## Analogies of Modularity
+- types of modularity
+- brittleness
+- fix-ability
+- move-ability

+## Mirages and Siren Songs in System Design & Project-Space
+- Social cohesion and inclusion
+-

 ## Types of Feedback (2024.01.17)
 - decision systems